 “If you don’t love yourself, nobody will.
 Not only that, but you also won’t be good at loving anyone else.
 Loving starts with the self.” – Dr. Wayne W. Dyer, author and self-development speaker

-Type 2s frequently struggle to voice their own needs because they are overly focused on helping everyone else get what they need instead.
+Enneagram 2s frequently struggle to voice their needs because they focus on helping everyone else get what they need instead.
 Remember that your family members cannot and will not fill your needs if you never voice them.
-When you don’t ask you don’t get, so stand up for yourself, kindly but firmly, as much as possible.
+When you don’t ask, you don’t get, so stand up for yourself, kindly but firmly, as much as possible.
 They may balk at your newfound assertiveness at first, but they will grow accustomed to it in time if you make voicing your needs a habit.
 And soon everyone will be happier because mama is happy.

 4. Set boundaries.

 “And she loved a little boy very, very much-even more than she loved herself.” – Shel Silverstein, poet, and author of the famous children’s book, The Giving Tree